tal/shitbot/README.md

 ![share message ui](./share-message-ui.png)

 ## TODO
-- [ ] Allow sending attachments
+- [x] Allow sending attachments (1.0.0)
-- [ ] Add ability to send messages without replying
+- [ ] Add ability to send messages at any point, not just when inside a reply handler
 - [ ] Add scheduling to sending messages
-- [ ] Add web UI for adding rules (pie in the sky)
+- [ ] Add web UI for adding rules